eth-educators/ethstaker-knowledgebase/help/missed-attestations.md

 1. Make sure your clients are _up-to-date_.
 Client updates often include optimizations and improvements that will help perform your duties on time.

 2. Make sure your machine consistently has enough _resources_ (CPU, RAM, disk, etc).
 Using a dedicated machine can help.
-If your clients are starved of any of these resources, it will likely be a cause for more misses and lower effectiveness.
+If your clients are starved of these resources, it will likely be a cause for more misses and lower effectiveness.

 3. Make sure your _time_ is properly in sync.
 The beacon chain protocol is quite time sensitive. chrony is a good tool to improve your time sync.
 On Ubuntu or Debian derivatives, installing chrony is often as easy as `sudo apt install chrony`.
 On Windows, you can use [these instructions ↗](https://www.reddit.com/r/ethstaker/comments/nfca22/an_opiniated_solution_to_improve_time_sync_on/) to improve your time sync.